Mewtwo2/diversitas/README.md

 All the site functionality currently works however the content of the lists themselves are still being refined so I encourage anyone visiting the site to take everything besides the gaming list with a grain of salt.

 The donation system is in test mode so feel free to test it out without charging your own card.
+I don't recommend using your own card anyway.
+Anything that happens if you use your own card is out of my control.

+The donation system requires a minimum of $1 to work.
+If you donate, you gain access to a 'media center' category for builds.

 ### How to test Donation